mikes222/isolate_task_queue/README.md

 # Features

- - Sequential Task Execution: Ensures tasks are executed one after another, maintaining order and preventing race conditions.
+ - **Sequential Task Execution**: Ensures tasks are executed one after another, maintaining order and preventing race conditions.
- - Parallel Task Execution: Ensures a limited number of tasks are executed concurrently, enhancing efficiency.
+ - **Parallel Task Execution**: Ensures a limited number of tasks are executed concurrently, enhancing efficiency.
- - Isolate Utilization: Leverages Dart's isolate system to perform tasks without blocking the main thread, enhancing performance.
+ - **Isolate method calls**: Leverages Dart's isolate system to perform tasks without blocking the main thread, enhancing performance.
+ - **Isolate returning streams**: Calling an isolate and wait for the stream of events from the isolate
+ - **Isolate pool**: Create a pool of isolates and delegate each call to another free isolate.

 # Getting Started